tyggeng/Beepbeep/README.md

 # Beepbeep
-OpenCV screen watcher for games
+OpenCV screen watcher written for games (though you can also use it to watch for other on-screen events)